WHO are we?

 With the basic principles of improvisation theater, Boom Chicago’s professional actors, together with ChildCenter’s supervisors, work with the teenagers.
 The goal is to turn scripted behavior into meaningful interaction.
-InterActing wants to help these young people go from imitation to conversation to improvisation.
+InterActing wants to help these young people develop from imitation to conversation to improvisation.

-The advantages of our approach at a glance
+The advantages of our approach:

-Having fun strengthens the motivation and reduces stress.
+- Fun: Having fun strengthens the motivation and reduces stress.
 Laughing together connects and makes working together easier.

 Playing roles from different situations and perspectives promotes sympathy and tolerance for opinions and feelings of others.
 Acting is about understanding emotions and how to express them.

-- Communication skills
+- Communication skills:

 Theatrical play increases the verbal and non-verbal ways to consider ideas and move them forward.

-- Problem solving
+- Problem solving:

-The young actors are taught how to communicate with the audience in who, what, where and why form.
+Our students are taught how to communicate with the audience in who, what, where and why form.
 Improvisation promotes fast, focused thinking.

-- A chance to let feelings out
+- A chance to let feelings out:

-- Social awareness
+- Social awareness:

-- Body strength and the process of senses
+- Body strength and the process of senses:

-Physical exercise in the theater improves flexibility, coordination, balance and control.
+The physical aspect of performing improves flexibility, coordination, balance and control.